Dhar (surname): Kashmiri surname

-Dhar/Dar originated as an honorific given to a village head, strongman, or warlord of a jagir.
+The Kashmiri surname Dhar originated as an honorific given to a village head, strongman, or warlord of a jagir.
 The title was widespread by the 12th century CE and continued until the 14th century CE.
 The earliest available records of Dhar or Dar used as a surname date back to the 16th century CE.

 Furthermore, Kalhana has explained in Rajatarangini, a book considered vital by historians that the term Dhar comes from the word Dharra (Pronounced : Darra) which also happened to have a connection to an ancient mountain ridge called Kakodar.
 Kakodar in ancient times was known as Karkotadhara.
 Kalhana has used the word "similar" for both Dar and Dhar in Rajatrangini, giving modern-day historians a hint of changing pronunciation claims to be true.

 Spelling variations of the surname in context of Kalhana

 According to some Pandit historians the surname originates from the Sanskrit word Dharra which translates to "Lord" and historically this term was always used as a Suffix for the mountains of Kashmir e.g. Karkotadharra which is now called Kakodar.
 Thus the two spellings have a common origin.

 The spelling of the surname in Sanskrit was Dhar at the time when the prevalent writing system was the Sharada script; in spoken Kashmiri, the surname Dhar may have gotten distorted to Dar.
 With the advent of Islam in Kashmir, new Muslims who had converted from Hinduism retained their surname, but may have modified the spelling to differentiate themselves from the Kashmiri Hindu from which they came.

-Pandit Historian Kalhana has specifically mentioned Dar/Dhar as a Brahman Family in his book Rajatarangini.
+Kalhana specifically mentioned Dar/Dhar as a Brahman family in his Rajatarangini.

-Dar also should not be confused with Dangar or Damara.
+Dar also should not be confused with Dangar or Damar.
 All these surnames have no connection based on historical evidence.

-History and origins in Context of Muhammad din Fauq

-A survey of Kashmiri farmers and their tribes in 1891 put forward the census of Brahmin Cultivators of Kashmir.

-This census included following surnames : Pandit, Sofi, Butt, Ittu, Tantray, Dar, Rather, Rishi, Raina, Kandhi, Ganai.

-Fauq doubted this list and accepted only two surnames as Brahmins (i.e. Butt and Pandit) claiming others to be Vaish and kshatriya.
-The superintendent also doubted the claims during the census.